shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-07-29-connecting-solr-to-database.md

-When I was trying to connect solr with database to index the documents directly i was getting different exceptions.I searched on web and found that there were many people who were facing the same type of issues.Finally after trying different approaches i got success in connecting solr to mysql database.
+When I was trying to connect solr with database to index the documents directly i was getting different exceptions.
+I searched on web and found that there were many people who were facing the same type of issues.
+Finally after trying different approaches i got success in connecting solr to mysql database.

-For connecting solr to database there are two jar plugins needed.One is  __solr-dataimporthandler-..\.jar__  and other one is __mysql-connector-java-..\.jar__ e.g. solr-dataimporthandler-extras-5.1.0.jar & mysql-connector-java-5.1.18-bin.jar.
-First one is used import the data from database and second one is used to connect the solr to mysql database.You can find first one already present in solr repository on location ".../solr-5.1.0/dist/".
+For connecting solr to database there are two jar plugins needed.
+One is  __solr-dataimporthandler-..\.jar__  and other one is __mysql-connector-java-..\.jar__ e.g. solr-dataimporthandler-extras-5.1.0.jar & mysql-connector-java-5.1.18-bin.jar.
+First one is used import the data from database and second one is used to connect the solr to mysql database.
+You can find first one already present in solr repository on location ".../solr-5.1.0/dist/".
 But you have to add the mysql connector yourself.You can download the connector from [here][mysql-connector] .

 After download the connector jar, you need to place it in same dist folder.
 (You can place it anywhere and update the path of this file in solrconfig.xml but for the purpose of this post i am posting it in the same dist folder.)